 If you’re visiting Split in the summer, head down to Joe’s Beach Lounge & Bar for the perfect beach day.
 Joe’s includes a cocktail bar, restaurant, massage parlor, kayak rental, paddle board rental and a long stretch of Croatian white-sand beach.
 What more could you want on vacation?

-The Dalmatian Coast is known for its crystal blue waters and beautiful beaches.
+The Dalmatian Coast is known for its crystal clear waters, islands and beautiful beaches.
 There’s no better way to experience the coastline than an island cruise!
 There are plenty of cruises to choose from on my two favorite excursion sites, Viator and Get Your Guide.
 If your cruise takes you to Okrug Beach, make sure to buy a ticket to one of the inflatable waterparks.
 It’s a once-in-a-lifetime experience!